 Domingo has studios in New York City, Miami and Hollywood, but paints all over the world, believing each region gives his art a different energy.
 He usually works at night, spending up to 14 hours at a time creating his Neo-Expressionist paintings.
 Often, he sketches his ideas in a notebook and then reworks on a larger canvas.
 He says: "I don't recall a single day in my life without painting."

 His art is also not limited to paper or canvas.
-In August 2019, Domingo embarked on his most ambitious project to date: a retrospective of his work across a 15-story vinyl canvas at One Times Square.
+In August 2019, Domingo embarked on his most ambitious project to date: a retrospective of his work across a 15-storey vinyl canvas at One Times Square.
 The 30,000 sq ft mural took pride of place in one of New York City’s busiest spots, where an estimated 350,000 people walk by each day.
 For six days, Domingo painted from suspended state-of-the-art scaffolding, capturing themes and highlights from his 20-year career, including his mantra, ‘life is a dream’.

 In January 2020, Domingo once again collaborated with Pope Francis to celebrate the head of the Catholic Church’s 50th year since ordination.
 The sovereign of the Vatican City State added his signature cross and a bird to Domingo’s red heart.
 The canvas will be auctioned in New York City to benefit the Pope's arts education charity, the Pontifical Scholas Occurrentes Foundation, through which the pair have raised over $1.5 million.

 Outside of his paintings, Domingo designs clothes (including for New York Fashion Week), has written a novel and took part in a 'live art performance' in front of 40,000 people at the Concert for Peace in Madrid.
-Recent projects include his 2021 collaboration with Grand Hyatt Tokyo, which has transformed a section of its lobby into an art space to bring vibrancy back into the local community.
+Other projects include his 2021 collaboration with Grand Hyatt Tokyo, which has transformed a section of its lobby into an art space to bring vibrancy back into the local community.

 Emblazoned with bold colours, dripping lines and swooping hearts, Domingo Zapata captures a panda in his signature Neo-Expressionist style for his brand new release, 'Pandamonium'.